 Arches National Park is one of Utah’s finest parks.
 The main highlights are the stunning red rock, hundreds of archways and windows, and short hiking trails.
-Many combine Arches with a trip to Canyonlands as they are within close proximity to each other.
+Many combine Arches with a trip to Canyonlands as they are near to each other.
 Arches, a smaller park, can be explored in one day.
-Here is the best sights for a perfect one day itinerary.
+Here are the best sites for a perfect one-day itinerary.

-Camping is available year round at Devils Garden Campground within the national park for $25 per night (each campsite).
-Moab also has many options for accommodation including hostels, guesthouses, hotels and AirBnB.
+Camping is available year-round at Devils Garden Campground within the national park for $25 per night (each campsite).
+Moab is the main town just outside of Arches National Park which has many options.

-From Moab, Arches National Park is just a 10 minute drive on Highway 191 North.
+Arches is located just outside of Moab, Utah.
+It is a 10-minute drive on Highway 191 North.

 Great Wall – viewpoint

 Windows Section – 1-mile loop through two large windows

 Double Arch – 0.5-mile trail to a very large double arch

 Fiery Furnace – viewpoint